directus/directus/docs/extensions/creating-extensions.md

 ## Marketplace Requirements

-By default, App Extensions and [Sandboxed Extensions](/extensions/sandbox/introduction) are availble from the [Directus Marketplace](/user-guide/marketplace/overview) in all Directus projects (Directus Professional and Enterprise Cloud, and self-hosted).
+By default, App Extensions and [Sandboxed Extensions](/extensions/sandbox/introduction) are available from the [Directus Marketplace](/user-guide/marketplace/overview) in all Directus projects (Directus Professional and Enterprise Cloud, and self-hosted).
 If you are building an API or Hybrid extension and want to publish it to the Marketplace, it must use the Sandbox SDK.

 ## Developing Your Extension